capensis/canopsis/doc/developper-guide/configuration/configurable.rst

       If true, configurate this after initialization or when an automatic reconfiguration is required.

    .. data:: RECONF_ONCE = 'reconf_once'

+      Ensure than the next automatic reconfiguration task will be done unless ``auto_conf`` is True.
+After doing the reconfiguration, this property will be setted to false.

    .. data:: CONF_FILES = 'conf_files'